henry-spanka/gpse-ss-2019-team5-2/README.md

 If a user does not confirm the meeting then the meeting will be deleted by the system to open the room for new meetings again.

 ##### Rebooking
-Roomed can automatically rebook meetings.
+Roomed can automatically rebook meetings to optimize room usage.
+If necessary, Roomed will automatically relace rooms for a meeting with better rooms with same (or more) equipment.
+Roomed will only rebook if the meeting is not starting in the next 12 hours.

 If a meeting should not be rebooked you can check the checkbox during [meeting creation](#Create).
 Participants are automatically notified when rooms are changed via email.
 To disable these notifications see [Participants](#Participants).

 # Admin Guide